ubports/autopilot/docs/tutorial/getting_started.rst

 Autopilot allows you to write tests for several different targets, including:

 * The Unity desktop shell.
-This was the original target for the autopiolot tool, and as such contains the most comprehensive test suite.
+This was the original target for the autopilot tool, and as such contains the most comprehensive test suite.

 * Qt 4.x applications.
 Autopilot can introspect Qt 4.x applications with the